 The late Hank Williams wrote a song from the negative perspective called “I’ll never get out of this world alive.”
 One of several stanzas goes like this: “Ev’rything’s agin’ me and it’s got me down; If I jumped in the river, I would prob’ly drown; No matter how I struggle and strive, I’ll never get out of this world alive.”
 Hank died at the zenith of his career, having achieved a lot of fame and accolades, but his untimely death and circumstances seem to indicate that he may have still been struggling with a lot of negative issues.
 By the way, he was at the time my favorite country music singer, and I was saddened when he died.

 On the other hand, the apostle, Paul, in Romans 12:3 capsulizes what I think He does mean: “For I say, through the grace given to me, to everyone who is among you, not to think of himself more highly than he ought to think but to think soberly, as God has dealt to each one a measure of faith.”
-Jesus would have each of us recognize that owe our existence and purpose for being alive on someone or something outside ourselves, that is, our Creator.
+Jesus would have each of us recognize that we owe our existence and purpose for being alive to someone or something outside ourselves, that is, our Creator.

 Remember that while the tempter would have us think lowlier or more highly of ourselves than we ought to think by his deceptive ploys (as he did with Adam and Eve in the beginning), the Lord Jesus would have everyone to realize their worth in His eyes.
 He showed us how much He values us by dying on the cross.
 “For God so loved the world that He gave His only begotten Son, that whoever believes in Him should not perish but have everlasting life.”
 (John 3:16) “For you know the grace of our Lord Jesus Christ, that though He was rich, yet for your sakes He became poor, that you through His poverty might become rich.”
 (2Co 8:9)

-The Lord would have us to realize that we are dependent on our Good Shepherd for our life, and breath and being.
-Without Him, we are as beggars.
+The Lord would have us to realize that we are dependent on our Good Shepherd for our life and breath, and being.
+Without Him, we are beggars.
 Without Him, we can do nothing.
 But as the Psalmist reminds us, “Know that the LORD, He is God; It is He who has made us, and not we ourselves; We are His people and the sheep of His pasture.”
 (Ps 100:3) Jesus wants us to have and enjoy Abundant Life!
 It begins with understanding that we are dependent on Him for our existence, our purpose in life, and a proper relationship with Him.
 That relationship can take place only as we come to the end of ourselves and, by faith and repentance, experience regeneration and yield ourselves to the Holy Spirit to create within us the desire and the ability to live according to the teaching and example of the Lord Jesus.
 The apostle John wrote, “But if we walk in the light as He is in the light, we have fellowship with one another, and the blood of Jesus Christ His Son cleanses us from all sin.”
 (1 John 1:7) By the way, the Lord included a promise in the first of the Beatitudes: “Theirs is the Kingdom of Heaven.”
 Not a small motivation, is it?
 God bless you with a continued abundance of life and happiness.

 Thank you for reading my post.
 If you would like, comment below will be appreciated.